 I don’t know about you, but at our house, Sunday’s are the days that we do absolutely nothing.
 We just sit on the couch and watch movies and chill at home and relax from a week of insanity and prepare for another.
 Sunday’s are perfect for just relaxing together, cuddling on the couch, coloring together, or maybe baking some cookies.
 Just take the day off from anything else you have going on and make it a family day.

 For you moms who are conscious in the morning (I’m not one of them, I work night’s), mornings are a great time to talk about the plans for the day, any chores that need doing and ask them what they want to do before the day is done.
 Have a little time to talk together during breakfast and before the day starts really going.
 I’m so jealous (I think) of you mom’s who see the morning sunlight and start your days in the daytime…it must be magical….right?

 #5: Mid-afternoon 15-minute breaks

 Do any of these ideas seem do-able for you?
 I hope you can try some of these to achieve some extra quality time with your kids every day and I promise everyone will benefit.
-When the days are long, hard and busy it’s so easy to loose track of time and allow all the stress to keep us from giving the time with us that our kids need.
+When the days are long, hard and busy it’s so easy to lose track of time and allow all the stress to keep us from giving them everything they need.
 Battle on moms, fight the good fight and stay the course.
 Now go spend time with those snotty little buggers!